There are four main styles of eye bolts available in a variety of sizes and finishes:

 Because of the effect that angles have on eye bolts and working load limits, we recommend using swivel hoist rings as an alternative choice.
 The advantage to them over eye bolts is that they maintain 100 percent of the working load

 limit at any angle from 0 to 90 degrees.

 First, determine thickness of what the eye bolt will be going through.

 Then, choose an eye bolt with a shank long enough so that the threads protrude on the back side and allow the nut to be tightened properly.

 If the unthreaded portion of the shank protrudes below the bottom surface and does not allow the nut to be tightened, you can use washers to fill the space of the unthreaded portion of the shank.

 Machinery eye bolts are primarily intended to be installed into tapped holes.
-The eye bolts are threaded to UNC standard and the hole needs to be tapped accordingly to ensure the shoulder will be firmly seated against the object to be lifted.
+The eye bolts are threaded to UNC standard and the hole needs to be tapped accordingly to ensure the shoulder will be firmly seated against the object to

 When drilling and tapping the hole for the eye bolt, the hole depth should be the length of the shank plus one half the diameter of the shank.

 As mentioned earlier, eye bolts are to be used so that loads are applied about the axis of the eye.

 When installing machinery eye bolts it may be necessary to add washers to shim the eye bolt to achieve the correct alignment.